SalomePlatform/shaper/doc/gui/Introduction.rst

 .. centered::
    Parameters dialog box

-If parameter value is changed, then all features where it is used are rebuilt.
+If a parameter value is changed, then all features where it is used are rebuilt.

-Parameter name should be unique in the active document.
+A parameter name should be unique in the active document.

 However, partset and part can have parameters with the same name.
-If parameter name in Partset and Part are identical, then Part parameter has higher priority and its value will be used in the features of this part.
+If parameter names in Partset and Part are identical, then Part parameter has a higher priority and its value will be used in the features of this part.

-In contrast to features (see :ref:`object_browser`), there is an additional option  when Delete parameters.
+In contrast to features (see :ref:`object_browser`), there is an additional option when parameters are deleted.

 .. image:: images/delete_parameter.png
    :align: center